-Liz Richards is an independent director currently chairing the Top of the South Health Alliance and is a trustee for the Tasman Bays Heritage Trust.
-Previous roles include Chair of the Upper South A Health and Disability Ethics Committee and Deputy Chair of the Canterbury Community Trust and the Nelson Marlborough District Health Board.
+Liz Richards is an independent director and trustee for the Tasman Bays Heritage Trust.
+Previous roles include Chair of the Top of the South Health Alliance, Chair of the Upper South A Health and Disability Ethics Committee and Deputy Chair of the Canterbury Community Trust and the Nelson Marlborough District Health Board.
 Liz has also been active in governance roles for a number of community organisations in the Nelson region.

-Liz has worked in health promotion and public sector housing management as well as lecturing in housing studies at University of Salford Manchester.
+Liz has worked in health promotion and public sector housing management as well as lecturing in housing studies at Salford University.
 She has a Professional Qualification of the Chartered Institute of Housing and an MA in Housing from the University of Central England in Birmingham.